joncinque/joncinque.github.io/_posts/2020-03-26-python-asyncio-convert.md

-Before you've even started tackling the conversion of your own code, you'll need to see how all your external dependencies support asyncio, which will strongly influence any design changes required in the async version.
-Your dependencies will likely fall into a few different cases, all covered here.
+Before you've even started tackling the conversion of your own code, you'll need to see how all your external dependencies support asyncio, which will strongly influence any design changes required in your application.
+Your dependencies will likely fall into a few different cases, from easiest to hardest:

+* a totally compatible drop-in replacement
+* an incompatible drop-in replacement
+* no async version possible, operating independently
+* no async version possible, requires async components

 Third-party libraries are understandably all over the map for async support.
-Thankfully, it's only going to get better as asyncio continues to gain traction all over the community.
+Thankfully, it's only getting better as asyncio continues to gain traction all over the community.
 It can also be the perfect opportunity to do some useful and appreciated open-source work.
 For example, [here](https://github.com/RomelTorres/alpha_vantage/pull/191) is a pull request